 In comparison to taking it to a repair shop, it’s also not that pricey.
 All you need is a sturdy 1/4-inch tiny magnet, a smartphone repair superglue, and your phone case.

 Call Apple Support and seek alternatives before paying for a repair.

-However, be sure to have your iPhone’s serial number handy before you phone them.
-Here’s how to get in touch with Apple Support about your issue.
+However, be sure to have your iPhone’s serial number handy before you call them.
+Here’s how to get in touch with Apple Support about your issue:

 Find out your serial number